 4. Discourages Prying Eyes

 A place for everything and everything in its place.
-When your employees are organized they can spend more time concentrating on work rather than stressing out because they can’t find a report due in the next 10 minutes.
+When your employees are organized they can spend more time concentrating on work rather than feeling stressed because they can’t find a report due in the next 10 minutes.

 Implementing a Clean Desk Policy

 You are convinced that your organization needs a clean desk policy.
-Good.
-Your next step is implementation.
+Great!
+Here are a few steps to help you implement a policy.

 Put it in Writing